Winter Turkey Coop Bedding

 Get updates & freebies delivered to your inbox!

-Smaller pens do not provide turkeys with opportunities to exercise, and so must do a good job of protecting turkeys from the elements.
+Smaller pens do not provide turkeys with opportunities to exercise, so must do a good job of protecting turkeys from the elements.
 These birds will need more for their coops than free-range turkeys.

 Roosts should be made of 2 x 4 boards turned so that they are 2″ high and 4″ across.
 Setting the roost boards in this way ensures that the turkeys have plenty of support for their breastbones and ensures that their feet are covered and kept warm as they sleep preventing frostbite to the toes.